All Products

 Document Center

-In stateful scenarios such as AI inference, online games, and multi-tenant Software as a Service (SaaS), managing persistent state and multi-tenant data isolation are core challenges.
-Function Compute treats a session as an explicit resource and provides a comprehensive set of lifecycle management APIs.
-This enables instance prefetching and fine-grained resource control.
-For multitenancy scenarios, you can also dynamically mount dedicated persistent storage when you create a session.
-This ensures strict data isolation at the file system level.
+In stateful scenarios such as AI inference, online games, and multi-tenant Software as a Service (SaaS), managing persistent state and ensuring multi-tenant data isolation are core challenges.
+To address these challenges, Function Compute (FC) treats a session as an explicit resource and provides a comprehensive set of lifecycle management APIs that enable instance prefetching and fine-grained resource control.
+For multi-tenant scenarios, you can also dynamically mount dedicated persistent storage when creating a session to ensure strict data isolation at the file system level.

 Scenarios